Jasig/ssp-training/README.md

 *** WELCOME TO THE SSP Training SCRIPTS FOLDER ***

+ Current SSP Training Version: SSP rel-2-0-patches

  SSP Training has one main script folder named sspTrainingSetup and a main pre-compiled for Postgres script file named allSSPTrainingDefaultDataCompiled in the postgres folder.
   You can run this after Tomcat startup and all the default liquibase has ran.
   The command is a standard psql command: psql -d ssp -U postgres -f allSSPTrainingDefaultDataCompiled.sql.
   There should be no errors and it may take several minutes to complete.

+ In the future there will be a Microsoft SQL version found in the mssql folder.